 ROG 1 is a cream cleanser (containing a mild abrasive) that is designed to remove stubborn stains.
 We have not tested this cleaner on our enamel, but after looking at the MSDS, it appears to be safe (no acid).
 ROG III [sic] is a liquid cleaner that is designed to clean and maintain the slip guard surface.
 ROG 3 is the product we recommend on the Kohler Care & Cleaning website.

 However, Pam is not done yet.
-On the ROG website, ROG1 (the cream cleanser Pam used) is described as “Kohler recommended” — but it is not listed explicitly as such on the Kohler website.
+On the ROG website, ROG1 (the cream cleanser Pam used) was described as “Kohler recommended” — but it is not listed explicitly as such on the Kohler website.
 So, Pam reaches out to the owner of the ROG product line and we talk about why this product is missing from the Kohler list.
 Then Pam sends Kohler another email:

 Pam to Kohler: Thank you.
 Alas, I am not done yet… I reached out to the inventor of ROG1 and ROG3 and asked him why ROG1 had not been tested by Kohler.
 He said that, yes, it had been tested by Kohler — in the 1990s.
 Specifically, he said he worked with a man named [not included here, but provided to Kohler].
 The inventor said that ROG1 was tested and approved then.
 Can you check this out for me?
 I just want to be as thorough as possible.